cartesi/docs/cartesi-rollups/api/json-rpc/basics.md

 #### Testnets

-Ethereum Testnets are testing environments or networks that are designed to test the features and capabilities of the Ethereum blockchain without using real ETH and incurring any actual cost.
-There are several testnets available that simulate the Ethereum mainnet.
+Ethereum testnets are testing environments or networks that are designed to test the features and capabilities of the Ethereum blockchain without using real ETH and incurring any actual cost.
+There are several testnets available that simulate the Ethereum Mainnet.
 [Goerli](https://goerli.net/) is one of such testnets.

 A _faucet_ is a service that provides users with free testnet Ether tokens (GTH in the case of Goerli).
 These tokens can then be used to test and develop DApps on the testnet.
 There are several faucets available for Goerli.
 You may try [https://goerlifaucet.com/](https://goerlifaucet.com/).